loftwah/blog/src/content/blog/techdeck.md

 ### 3. Directory Entry & API

 Your generated card joins our searchable directory at [TechDeck Directory](https://techdeck.life/directory) and becomes available through the TechDeck API.
-This makes profiles discoverable by tags, vibes, and styles—and allows developers to build with our data.
+This makes profiles discoverable by tags, vibes, and styles - and allows developers to build with our data.

 ### 4. Collectible Cards & Merchandise